What is a meta title?

 The webpage in the image above has been marked with the title ‘Example Domain’ as you can see.

 It’s the big blue text which you click on to go to the corresponding website.

 In the example below I googled the query “Title tag”.
 As you can see in the image every occurence of the query or part of the query has been made bold.

 This draws attention to your user’s eyes and increases the click-through rate.

 A lot of the times when a different website links to you they will use the title as anchor text for the link.
 Social media websites are a good example of this fact.

-As you can see in the image above the big headline "Google Plus SEO: Everybody Talks About It - How Do You DO It?" is the link.
-This is of course the title tag from the shared link.
+As you can see in the image above the big headline “Google Plus SEO: Everybody Talks About It – How Do You DO It?” is the link.
+This is the meta title from the shared link.

 Meta title best practices

-There are some best practices for creating the best possible title tags for your website.
-Let's run through them one at a time.
+There are some best practices for creating the best possible meta titles for your website.
+Let’s run through them one at a time.